-There are many instances when an employee can file both a workers’ compensation claim and a personal injury claim.
-These two claims can arise from the same accident.
-Two of the most common circumstances that leads to dual claims are car accidents and construction accidents.
-Sometimes the process can be tricky if you file both of these claims.
-But do not let it deter you.
-An experienced workers’ comp attorney like Mark L. Newman can help you decide if going this route is best for you.
+There are many instances when an employee can file both a workers’ compensation claim and a personal injury claim at the same time.
+These two claims may even arise from the same accident.
+Two of the most common circumstances that lead to dual claims include car accidents and construction accidents.
+Many people often assume it must be one or the other: personal injury vs. worker’s comp.
+However, there are cases that involve both a workers’ compensation claim AND a personal injury claim.

 Yes.
 You have the right to file a personal injury claim if you get hurt on the job and the injury was caused by the negligence of a third party.
-You should also file a workers’ compensation claim because this claim will be processed more quickly and the Ohio BWC will pay for your medical bills and lost wages.
-However, if you receive a settlement in the personal injury case the Ohio BWC is entitled to be reimbursed for the medical benefits and compensation it paid.
+You should also file a workers’ compensation claim because this claim will be processed much quicker and the Ohio BWC will pay for your medical bills and lost wages.
+However, if you receive a settlement in the personal injury case, the Ohio BWC is entitled to reimbursement for the medical benefits and compensation it paid.

-- The electrician sustained a head injury.
+There are multiple contractors on a single, large construction site.
+A bricklayer was on an elevated scaffolding.
+He dropped a tool on an electrician below him.
+The electrician sustained a head injury.
 Now he has a right to file a workers’ compensation claim.
 He also has the right to file a personal injury based on the negligence of the bricklayer and his or her employer.

 Here is another common scenario:

-- In this case, you could file a workers’ compensation claim with the BWC.
+You were driving as part of your job.
+You are hit by another car and severely injured.
+In this case, you could file a workers’ compensation claim with the BWC.
 You can also file a personal injury claim against the driver who hit you.

 The best way we can explain how this works is through an example.